troders34/hello-github/README.md

 # hello-github
-This repository is the first.
+This repository is the first | Not given any terms or limitation yet.